shashankg7/shashankg7.github.io/index.md

 Some updates:

+* [January 2021] Left my job as a Data Scientist at Flipkart (Next update coming soon!).
 * [July 2020] PC Member for EACL'2020.
 * [April 2020] Position paper accepted at ECNLP@ACL'20.
 * [April 2020] Paper accepted at SIGIR'20.